 What is feminized seed and does NWG make feminized seed?

-Feminized seed is just as it sounds, a seed source which produces predominantly female plants.
-A higher proportion of female plants is desirable since females are the source of almost all of the economically important products whether they be seed for grain or flower (e.g. buds) for extraction.
-Breeders of feminized seed do not select for agronomic traits for mechanical harvestability, even for basic agronomic traits like germination.
-It is possible they are simply feminizing other’s genetics.
-Feminized seed is created by inducing female plants to become hermaphrodites via the application of chemicals like silverthiosulfate (Lubell and Brand, 2018).
-Hermaphrodite plants will have female flowers which accept pollen to create seed, as well as male flowers which release pollen.
-The theory is that chemically-induced pollen created on a female plant contains the female sex chromosome (an X chromosome), rather than the male (Y chromosome).
-Thus, the progeny seed created by pollination with a hermaphrodite will inherit an X chromosome from the pollen and an X chromosome from the ovum of female flower.
-The resulting seeds will be primarily females but there is not yet a method which always produces 100% females.
-This has implications to production using feminized seed (see the PRODUCTION section of our website).
-The greatest handicap of feminized seed is the feminization – it makes no further seed to multiply, thus you must recreate it season by season, it cannot scale.
-One hundred pounds of NWG seed will render 100x each season, so one season will render ten [...]
+Feminized seed is just as it sounds, a seed lot that produces predominantly female plants through chemical induction.
+A higher proportion of female plants is desirable since females are the source of almost all the economically significant products, whether seed or flower.
+Feminized seed is created by inducing female plants to become hermaphrodites by applying chemicals like silver thiosulfate (Lubell and Brand, 2018).
+Hermaphrodite plants have female flowers, which accept pollen to create seeds, and male flowers, which release pollen.
+The theory is that chemically induced pollen produced on a female plant contains the female sex chromosome (X chromosome) rather than the male (Y chromosome).
+Thus, the progeny seed created by pollination with a hermaphrodite will inherit an X chromosome from the pollen and an X chromosome from the ovum of the female flower.
+The resulting seeds will be primarily females, but there is not yet a method that consistently produces 100% females.
+This has implications for production using feminized seed (see the Agronomy section of our website).
+The most significant handicap of feminized seed is chemical feminization – it makes no further seed to multiply.
+Therefore, it must be reproduced season by season; it's not scalable.
+Chemical induction of feminized seed is most appropriate for horticultural, craft-style production of flower products.

 Does NWG make autoflower genetics?

-The term autoflower is a Cannabis-specific term which defines genotypes that are insensitive to photoperiod (e.g. daylength).
-Simply put, photoperiod insensitive genetics do not require shortening daylengths to initiate flowering.
+The term autoflower is a Cannabis-specific term defining genotypes insensitive to photoperiod (e.g., day length).
+Photoperiod-insensitive genetics do not require shortening day lengths to initiate flowering.
 It is common for “autoflower” advertisements to specify the number of days to flowering and maturity, some in as few as 60 days.
-However, this is a bit oversimplified as there are several environmental cues which plants sense in order to initiate flowering including temperature, water status, and the corresponding plant metabolic state of the plant.
-These factors can be controlled in indoor production so the lifecycle of a crop can be precisely estimated but this is obviously not the case under outdoor conditions.
-In general, this term should refer to genotypes which have the ability to flower under increasing daylengths, a characteristic which NWG cultivars possess.
+However, this is a bit oversimplified as plants use several environmental cues to initiate flowering, including temperature, water availability, and the metabolic state of the plant.
+These factors can be controlled in indoor production so a crop's lifecycle can be precisely estimated, but this is obviously not the case under outdoor conditions.
+The term autoflower should generally refer to genotypes that can flower under increasing day lengths, a characteristic that NWG cultivars possess.

 Why are certified seeds better?

-AOSCA seed certification provides growers third-party verification that a seed is a genetically pure variety that has been professionally produced to provide the highest quality seed possible, and will perform as labeled.
-In some states, like Colorado, the State Department of Agriculture or the agriculture university will test and validate that the variety’s THC is stable and below 0.3%, in addition to the seed being AOSCA certified.
+AOSCA seed certification provides growers with third-party verification that a seed is a genetically pure variety professionally produced to give the highest quality seed possible and will perform as labeled.
+States have a Seed Growers or Crop Improvement Association that collaborates with the state department of agriculture or the agriculture university to test and validate that THC is stable and below 0.3% and the seed is inspected and certified according to AOSCA standards.
 These are two separate processes.
-Just because a seed demonstrates THCV compliance does NOT mean it is also AOSCA certified, or vice versa.
-Be sure to look for both the 3rd party validation of THC, as well as AOSCA Certification.
-Currently, New West Genetics offers NWG ELITE®, a dioecious grain variety that is both AOSCA Certified, and validated as having compliant, stable THC levels by the Colorado Department of Agriculture.
-NWG ELITESE (for the southeastern portion of the US) has also been certified.
-See varietal descriptions here.
+Just because a seed demonstrates THC compliance does NOT mean it is also certified seed, or vice versa.
+Be sure to look for both the 3rd party validation of THC and Certified Seed Tags.
+Currently, New West Genetics offers ABOUND®, a family of dioecious grain varieties certified and validated as having compliant, stable THC levels by multiple state Departments of Agriculture.
+See variety descriptions here.

 What is certified seed?

 Certified seed has been grown according to AOSCA Standards to maintain genetic purity.
-A seed certifying agency works closely with seed growers to help them follow AOSCA Standards throughout the seed production process.
-AOSCA Standards apply to hemp and a wide range of field crops, turf grasses, fruits, vegetables, woody plants, forbs and vegetative propagated species available for sale.
-Seed lots that successfully complete the seed certification process qualify for the official “Blue” Certified seed tag, providing assurance to the seed customer that the seed has met standards for genetic and varietal purity.
-There is one other important point to remember about Certified seed and the assurance it provides…..every seed lot must be produced according to AOSCA Standards in order to earn the Certified seed tag or label.
-Seed certification is not a one-and-done process.
-Before planting each season, the seed grower submits an application to their local seed certifying agency that includes proof they will be planting pure seed of a recognized variety.
-The agency inspects the field during the growing season to confirm that the plants are uniform and true to type for that variety, and the seed grower uses good management practices to ensure that varietal purity is maintained from planting all the way to seed conditioning and packaging.
+A seed certifying agency works closely with seed growers to help them follow AOSCA Standards throughout the production process.
+AOSCA Standards apply to hemp and a wide range of field crops, turf grasses, fruits, vegetables, woody plants, forbs and vegetatively propagated species available for sale.
+Seed lots that complete the seed certification process qualify for the official “Blue” Certified seed tag, assuring the seed customer that the seed meets genetic and varietal purity standards.
+Seed Certification is not a one-and-done process.
+Every seed lot is individually produced according to AOSCA Standards and inspected to earn a Certified seed tag or label.
+Before planting each season, the seed grower applies to their local seed certifying agency to indicate they will plant and reproduce the pure seed of a recognized variety.
+The agency inspects the field during the growing season to confirm that the plants are uniform and true to type for that variety, and the seed grower uses good management practices to ensure purity is maintained from planting to seed conditioning and packaging.

 Can I buy seed from you?

 Yes!
-We currently sell both grain and enhanced CBD varieties.
-Because they are specialty bred for mechanical production, our genetics are best suited for larger-scale production, with producers who have farm equipment for row cropping: order here
+We currently sell multi-purpose grain-forward and fiber-forward varieties in the NWG ABOUND® family.
+Our genetics are specialty-bred for mechanical production and are best suited for large-scale production.
+Best for producers with farm equipment for row cropping: order here

 Don’t plant varieties perform differently depending on where they are grown?

-In botanical terms, all three are generally defined as a group of offspring descended from a common ancestor which share common morphological and/or physiological characteristics.
+In botanical terms, all three are generally defined as a group of offspring descended from a common ancestor with common morphological and physiological characteristics.
 In cannabis, there is an unofficial distinction.
 A cannabis strain can be defined as a group of plants created asexually through clonal propagation.
-This is the most common form of plant production in the marijuana industry.
-Clones, by definition, are nearly identical genetically with the exception of the random mutations during plant cell division in the development of the "mother plant" (the plant from which a population of clones is generated).
+This is the most common form of plant production in the cannabis industry.
+Clones, by definition, are nearly identical genetically except for random mutations during plant cell division in the development of the “mother plant” (the plant from which a population of clones is generated).
 Mutations are almost always deleterious.
-A single mother plant creates a finite number of progeny so the maintenance of a strain requires cloning from the progeny of the original mother.
-Mutations accumulate with each successive generation so that, eventually, clone quality (e.g. cannabinoid profile.) deteriorates to the point that the strain is abandoned.
-Some may refer to this mutational load as genetic drift but this is a misnomer.
-A cannabis variety (or cultivar) can be defined as a group of plants created sexually through propagation of seed.
-The seed of selected plants (those expressing the characteristic of interest) are used for planting the following generation.
-Mutations undoubtedly occur during sexual reproduction but they only impact a single individual which can be removed from the population by the breeder.
+A mother plant creates a finite number of progeny, so the maintenance of a strain requires cloning from the progeny of the original mother.
+Mutations accumulate with each successive generation so that, eventually, clone quality (e.g., cannabinoid profile.) deteriorates to the point that the strain is abandoned.
+Some may refer to this mutational load as genetic drift, but this is a misnomer.
+A cannabis variety (or cultivar) can be defined as a group of plants created sexually through seed propagation.
+The seeds of selected plants (those expressing the characteristic of interest) are used for planting the following generation.
+Mutations undoubtedly occur during sexual reproduction, but they only impact a single individual, which the breeder can remove from the population.
 As soon as an individual carrying a mutation is used as a mother plant, all derived progeny will inherit the mutation.

 Is there a difference between CBD sourced from hemp, and CBD sourced from marijuana?

-No. CBD (cannabidiol) is a compound defined by its chemical characteristics which distinguish it from all other compounds in the physical universe.
+No, CBD (cannabidiol) is a compound defined by its chemical characteristics distinguishing it from all other compounds in the physical universe.
 Any suggestion that CBD derived from hemp is different from that of marijuana is false.
-This would be akin to suggesting that calcium derived from the milk of a cow is different from that of a goat.
-In fact, it is less contentious since hemp and marijuana are slight variants of the same species.
-It is true that the final CBD extract from a hemp cultivar may differ from that of a marijuana strain for features such as the terpene and/or cannabinoid abundance.
-However, these characteristics will also distinguish different strains of marijuana since they have been selected for different attributes (e.g. %THC).
+This would be akin to suggesting that calcium derived from a cow's milk is different from that of a goat.
+It is less contentious since hemp and marijuana are slight variants of the same species.
+The final CBD extract from a hemp cultivar may indeed differ from that of a marijuana strain for features such as terpene and cannabinoid profile.
+However, these characteristics will also distinguish different strains of marijuana since they have been selected for other attributes (e.g., %THC).
 There is no reason that a hemp variety could not create a CBD extract identical to that of marijuana, differentiated only by its low THC content.
-The quality if either the marijuana or hemp may vary, but the essential compound of CBD remains CBD.
+The quality of marijuana or hemp may vary, but the essential compound of CBD remains.

 Go to Top